Future and Incoming Undergraduate Students

 SUCCE2SS Summer Series

 SUCCE2SS (Summer Undergraduate College Connections for Early Engagement of Science Students) is a virtual series of workshops to help incoming first year underrepresented and first-generation students prepare for their science-based major.
-The intent of the program is to acclimate students to the Eberly College of Science and to help them build their social network.
+The intent of the series is to acclimate students to the Eberly College of Science and to help them build their professional and social network.

 This workshop is your opportunity to have an open and honest conversation with first-generation and underrepresented students within Eberly.
 Ask almost anything (within reason).
 Questions can be submitted during registration or can be asked live during the workshop.

-Are you interested in a career in medicine?
+Are you interested in a career in healthcare?
 This workshop is designed to get you connected with the PreHealth Group Advising Team to help you with your journey and familiarize you with the basic requirements of preparing to apply and applying to a health professional school.
-A panel of recent graduates and current students will also take part in this workshop to share their stories of how they prepared (or are preparing) for medical school.
+A panel of recent graduates and current students will also take part in this workshop to share their stories of how they prepared (or are preparing) for their next step!

-First-Year in Science and Engineering (FISE) Special Living Option
+First-Year in Science and Engineering (FISE) Living Learning Community

 FISE offers a residential experience for first-year students seeking to live in a diverse and inclusive STEM-focused living and learning community.